danieldonoghue/vault-sync-operator/docs/ci-cd-pipeline.md

 ### Branch Protection

-The `main` branch should be protected with:
+The `master` branch should be protected with:
 - Required status checks for all CI jobs
 - Require branches to be up to date
 - No direct pushes (require PRs)